Recursyve/ngx-form-generator/README.md

 # NgxFormGenerator

-NgxFormGenerator is an Angular ReactiveForms helper that will makes your form cleaner and safer.
+NgxFormGenerator is an Angular ReactiveForms helper that will make your form cleaner and safer.

 ## Installation